sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "*Just 'Snatcher' is fine.
 A pleasure to meet me properly, I'm sure.*" His smile grew into a grin.

 After the Conductor's shock had worn off, he pulled one of his blades from his coat and brandished it at the Snatcher.
-"I dunno how yer got here, but yer **not** gettin' anywhere near my soul!"
+"I dunno how yer got here, but yer **not** gettin' anywhere near me soul!"

 "*Any other day, birdbrain.*" Snatcher reclined in the chair he'd chosen. "*No, I'm just playing messenger today, and I'm rather glad I've found the both of you in one place.
 I'm afraid I bear the bad news that your... 'diva' is about to leave the planet for good.*"